What’s the Difference Between Cat5 and Cat6 Cables?

 The term “cat” in this article is an abbreviation for “category.”
 Cat5 and Cat6 are Ethernet cables.
 Due to the ever-changing pace of technology, Ethernet cables are continuously upgraded.

 Cat5 and Cat6 are the most efficient cables used for networking globally.
-Although they are similar, this article will discuss the differences between Cat5 and Cat6.
+Although they are similar, this article will discuss their differences.

-However, before the differences are discussed, let’s get a virtual picture of Cat5 and Cat6.
+However, before discussing the differences, let’s get a virtual picture of Cat5 and Cat6.

 Cat5